What is NYSAWLA?

 How can a teacher/district submit items for consideration of use on the assessments?

 Items can be submitted by accessing the Exam Portal on the NYSAWLA website.
 Follow the steps outlined in the Item Writing Guidelines document and make use of the webinar found on the website to further assist you in this process.
 Submission of new speaking tasks for both Checkpoints A & B are also encouraged.
 Use the Exam Portal for the submission of these tasks as well.
-Please note that the process for submitting multiple choice items beginning in August 2017, now includes identification of the ACTFL Performance Indicator.
+Please note that the process for submitting multiple choice items now includes identification of the ACTFL Performance Indicator.

 How many items should schools submit?